bergerhealer/BKCommonLib/CLOUD_HOWTO.md

 ### Gradle
 Depending on BKCommonLib will automatically tell Gradle what versions of Cloud and its dependencies to use.
 The below configuration assumes kotlin gradle syntax, and are for your project's `build.gradle.kts` file.

+This does not work well with older versions of Gradle.
+Make sure to use **gradle 8.5** at least.

 Begin by adding the repository where BKCommonLib is hosted:
 ```kotlin